7 Key Content Marketing Metrics to Report on in 2020

 Conversational Marketing Tools

 Lastly, you’ll have the opportunity to track conversational marketing efforts.
 This can be in the form of a live chat or even a chatbot.
-Track the engagement you have with your conversational marketing tools and see how you can optimize them.
+Track the engagement you have with your conversational support marketing tools and see how you can optimize them.
 Perhaps you’ll need to change the wording you’re using within the conversation, perhaps you’ll need to change that initial “hello.”

 Whatever it is, track when and where a person exits the chat and change that copy to keep them there.